 The Thief and the Princess

 The Castle of Cagliostro is the classic heist film with elements of a fairy tale that only Miyazaki could bring to life.
 The story begins with Arsène Lupin III and Daisuke Jigen successfully robing the Monte Carlo Casino.
-Upon their escape, they realize that the cash are all counterfeits and so they try to find the source in Grand Duchy of Cagliostro.
+Upon their escape, they realize that the loot is counterfeit and so they try to find the source in Grand Duchy of Cagliostro.

 The Heist is On